csipapicsa/EduCompress/README.md

 Welcome to [EduCompress](EduCompress-V1.1.1.exe), the efficient and user-friendly application designed specifically for educators, students, and professionals.
 The drag & drop interface simplifies the process of compressing presentation videos without sacrificing quality reaching 20-30 times more space saving than the original video.

-## Key Features:
+## ✅ Key Features:

-- **Superb Compression**: Shrink your lecture and presentation videos to 20-30 times smaller sizes with our advanced algorithm that maintains clarity at 5 frames per second, optimizing for slide-based content.
+- **🗜️ Superb Compression**: Shrink your lecture and presentation videos to 20-30 times smaller sizes with our advanced algorithm that maintains clarity at 5 frames per second, optimizing for slide-based content.

-- **Drag & Drop Simplicity**: No complex settings to navigate.
+- **🙂Drag & Drop Simplicity**: No complex settings to navigate.
 Just drag your video onto the app, and EduCompress takes care of the rest.

-- **Tailored for Education**: Whether it's for online learning, archiving, or distribution, make your large lecture files manageable and easily accessible.
+- **📊 🎓Tailored for Education**: Whether it's for online learning, archiving, or distribution, make your large lecture files manageable and easily accessible.

 - **Space Saver**: Save valuable disk space and bandwidth, making it perfect for sharing over email or cloud services.